Inside the Annapolis tornado: How Ida powered this destructive storm

 The well-documented tornado was widely captured on video and shared on social media.
-It appeared as a large, swirling mass lofting debris as it charged northward at more than 30 mph.
+It appeared as a large, swirling mass lofting debris as it charged northward at over 30 mph.
 It was probably on the ground for several miles between 2 and 2:30 p.m., when a tornado warning was issued for the affected zone.
 The National Weather Service is surveying the damage Thursday and will determine its exact path and assign a rating based on its assessment of severity.

 Annapolis Mayor Gavin Buckley (D) said the tornado left three buildings destroyed, 24 structures condemned, 26 with major damage and 49 with minor damage in the city.

-The Annapolis tornado was one of three reported in Maryland on Wednesday:
+The Annapolis tornado was one of three reported in Maryland Wednesday:

 - Law enforcement noted a tornado in Charles County near Wicomico, but there was no known damage from it.
 The Weather Service said that the tornado is unconfirmed but is surveying the area Thursday.